daveherrald/SA-rsearch/README.md

 PORT = 8089
 ```

 Next create the Splunk user.
 Make sure the username and password match what is specified in the config file above.
-The user should be granted the privileged_reader role.
-NOTE: privileged_reader role is defined by this app when it is installed.
+The user should be granted only the privileged_reader role.

+NOTE: the privileged_reader role is defined by this app when it is installed.

 ## Try it out
+For these sceanrios, create a simple Splunk user with the role of 'user'.
+This user will mimic a non-privileged user who you want to be able to access a restricted resource.
+NOTE: This is a different user than the one specified above.

+### Scenario 1 - Read a restricted lookup table
+In this scenario, we will allow the unprivileged user access to a restricted lookup table.

+Log in as the unprivileged user and attempt to read the lookup.